 I use an eclectic approach based on the work of leading therapists such as: Dr. Toomey (SOS Approach), Fraker, Walbert & Cox (Food Chaining), Ellyn Satter (Feeding Relationship), Marsha Dunn Klein (Get Permission Approach to Sensory Based Mealtime Challenges), and Wilbarger.

-A feeding assessment includes a comprehensive investigation of physical, sensory, emotional, relational and environmental factors related to your child’s eating or drinking issues.
+A feeding assessment includes a comprehensive investigation of physical, sensory, emotional, relational, and environmental factors related to your child’s eating or drinking issues.

-If I need to see your child eating (to assess physical skills for eating, for example), you will be asked to provide the following to your next session: your child’s food and drink (preferred and non-preferred, include various food textures such as puree, easy to chew, harder to chew, if appropriate for your child’s stage of development); any bottles, cups, spoons, etc. that are typically used to feed your child.
+Your child does not attend the first session – it is an interview with parent(s).
+If I need to see your child eating (to assess physical skills for eating, for example), you will be asked to provide the following to your next session: your child’s food and drink (preferred and non-preferred, including various food textures such as puree, easy to chew, harder to chew, if appropriate for your child’s stage of development); any bottles, cups, spoons, etc. that are typically used to feed your child.